A travel guide to Lake Pukaki, the South Island’s most stunning lake

 There’s no information desk, but it’s still worth popping in to get some context on the lake and region.

-3) Stroll along the Lake Pukaki Foreshore
+The Lake Pukaki Foreshore

 From the carpark at the southern edge of the lake, you can stroll around the foreshore to enjoy different viewpoints.
 This walk is a short section of the Te Araroa (long pathway), which runs the length of New Zealand.